 The adult body contains 206 bones made from connective tissue strengthened by calcium and specialised bone cells.
 Your bones provide support and shape to your body and facilitate freedom of movement, which is why it is important to look after your bones through proper nutrition and exercise.
-Here are five vitamins and minerals to help you maintain strong, healthy bones:
+Here are four vitamins and minerals to help you maintain strong, healthy bones:

-Five essential nutrients for bone health
+Four essential nutrients for bone health

 Calcium — the bone builder